-This part of Diane’s American Literature Course Series
+This part of Diane’s Literature Course I Series

 Because the book is fairly long and I was unfamiliar with the content, I decided to assign two chapters of Mississippi each week along with the main literature selection.
 There are 60 chapters, so this worked out beautifully.
 We finished the book in our last week of class.